PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-22 11:04:49
+Last updated: 2024-04-22 11:05:23
-Random Quote: To be a scientist is to be naive. - Valery Legasov
+Random Quote: We can only die.
+Why else do we don these black cloaks, but to die in defense of the realm?  -  Qhorin Halfhand